0x07cf-dev/Go-Backup/README.md

 # Go-Backup

-Go-Backup is a simple utility written in Go that uses rclone to transfer files to a remote destination.
+Go-Backup is a simple utility written in Go that uses rclone to transfer files to a remote WebDAV destination.

 It follows a .json configuration in which you can define custom behaviour for each device you run it on.
 You can specify which directories and/or files to transfer, along with pre and/or post-transfer commands to be executed on each machine.